morungos/morungos.github.io/_posts/2025-08-22-super-size-my-brain.md

 | Child-like creativity                     | Creativity shaped by other people's perceptions and expectations.     |
 | Resistance to enculturation               | "Fast culture", rapidly-evolving, viral, imitative              .     |

-Now, as a mostly careful cognitive scientist, I should not pin my argument only on Maslow's work, which was distinctly sloppy by today's standards.
+Now, as a mostly careful cognitive scientist, I will be careful not pin my argument only on Maslow's work, which was distinctly sloppy by today's standards.
 Fortunately, I don't need to.
 One more respectable related concept is *need for cognition*, a personality-linked behavioural disposition (Cacioppo & Petty, 1982), which uses psychometrics to measure individual differences.

+Also, it is not clear that these effects are causal.
+It is very likely that individual cognitive differences lead people to choose to interact with generative Ai tools.
+THere's a selection bias in the mix.

 ## Relations to business